Employee Referral Program: Everything You Need to Know

 - It trains the workforce after the referral program is set into place.

 Training should cover the basic aspects of how to use the referral system and also look into the company's preferred candidates.
-Explain to the employees what the company's management looks for in a candidate, so that the end goal ) is met.
-Lastly, training should cover the employee's expectation after referring a candidate.
+Explain to the employees what the company's management looks for in a candidate, so that the end goal is met.
+Lastly, training should cover the employee's expectations after referring a candidate.

 The hiring department needs to be clear about what happens to referrals from employees.
 This includes:

 - Communicating in a timely fashion